Enercon E-126: History

 Unfortunately for Enercon, the belief that the turbine's massive nameplate capacity would market itself to operators backfired, and it became a massive failure, with only 9 being ever installed, and this failure prompted Enercon to start tweaking the design.
-Enercon's new E-126 project, from the outset, didn't seem to be a massive change from the E-112, but rather an evolution of the model with a slightly higher hub height (135m vs. 124m) and a slightly larger rotor (127m vs 112/114m) with a new blade profile.
-For this new model, the sales were also slow, but sometime in 2011, Enercon increased the generator output from 6MW to 7.58MW.
-Sales then began to increase, with the first large-scale purchase of this wind turbine model was at Estinnes Wind Park in Belgium, with 11 wind turbines ordered for installation.
+Enercon's new E-126 project, from the outset, didn't seem to be a massive change from the E-112, but rather an evolution of the model with a slightly higher hub height (135 m vs. 124 m) and a slightly larger rotor (127 m vs 112/114 m) with a new blade profile.
+For this new model, the sales were also slow, but sometime in 2011, Enercon increased the generator output from 6 MW to 7.58 MW.
+Sales then began to increase, with the first large-scale purchase of this wind turbine model was at Estinnes wind farm in Belgium, with 11 wind turbines ordered for installation.

 Specifications

 There are three variants of the E-126, of which are: EP3 low-wind, EP4 mid-wind and EP8 high-wind models.
 For the sake of simplicity, this article focuses on the EP8 E-126.
 The power output of the generator was 6 MW, but has been uprated to 7.58 MW after technical revisions were performed in 2009.
 Since 2011 the E-126 is available as a 7.6 MW nameplate capacity.
 The E-126 incorporates power electronics and offers grid stabilising capabilities.

 The weight of the foundation of the turbine tower is about 2,500 t, the tower itself 2,800 t, the machine housing 128 t, the generator 220 t, the rotor (including the blade) 364 t.
 The total weight is 6,012 tonnes exactly.

 The first turbine of this model was installed in Emden, Germany in 2007, at Rysumer Nacken Wind Park.

 The list price of one unit is $14 million plus install costs.